-Chess and Checkers – this is good example.
-The first of these games is considered as mental entertainment of upper social class.
-When you say “Chess player” you think “sluggish intellectualist”.
-Meanwhile, the Checkers is considered as game without any depth, good to play in pub or with the children.
+Chess and Checkers – that’s a good example.
+The first of these games is considered as mental entertainment of the upper social class.
+When you say “Chess player,” you think “sluggish intellectualist”.
+Meanwhile, the Checkers is considered a game without any depth, good to play in a pub or with the children.

-Most people would say that Chess have the status of mind sport.
-There are tournaments, world champions and from time to time we hear about specialy important matches.
+Most people would say that Chess has the status of mind sport.
+There are tournaments, world champions and from time to time we hear about important matches.
 What about Checkers?
 Is this a mind sport?
 Yes, but not everybody knows this.

 Especially international Draughts grown as a serious mind sport, but there are also important 64-square Checkers tournaments and Turkish Draughts competitions.
 Many other games have the status of mind sport like Othello, Shogi or Go.

 If someone believes in the superiority of Chess over the Checkers let him answer one question.
 Why the world Chess champion is not also a Draughts grandmaster?
 Why generally Chess players do not win Checkers tournaments?
 If Chess is a “hard” and Checkers is “easy” what stops all Chess players from winning those tournaments and taking the money offered as a prize?

 Well… Chess players do not win Draughts tournaments because they are not good Draughts players.
 If you want to join elite Draughts players you have to study the theory of the game – openings, endgames, combinations and positional play.
 You have to understand many concepts, learn and remember some things, analyze games and so on.